 These Territories each have complex and unique terrestrial ecosystems, including a high level of native plants and animals that need protection.
 As a result of the different animal and plant health statuses, the Territories require separate and different biosecurity arrangements.
 These arrangements and responsibilities are set out in the Biosecurity Act 2015 and subordinate legislation.

 Under the Biosecurity Act the movements of vessels, goods and people between these external territories and mainland Australia are managed like international movements, rather than interstate movements.
 Therefore vessels, aircrafts and goods need to report accordingly to manage the risk of a pest or disease being introduced to the Islands or the mainland.

 Due to the differing pest and disease status, specific import requirements have been be developed for each place.
 Import requirements for all Australian territories are based on scientific evidence and government policy, ensuring the distinct biosecurity differences of each place are managed accordingly.

 Prior to importing goods into the external Territories, importers should refer to the relevant determination that provides the conditions for import specific to each external Territory:

 Please note that unless an exemption applies, or conditions are set out within the relevant determination, alternative conditions may apply.
-If you would like to import goods not covered in the determination, you will need to complete an
+If you would like to import goods not covered in the determination, you will need to complete an Application for Permit form.

 External Territories covered by the Biosecurity Act

-For more information on the Territories unique biodiversity as well as the environmental management and ecotourism on the islands visit the
+For more information on the Territories unique biodiversity as well as the environmental management and ecotourism on the islands visit the Parks Australia website.

 Other useful websites include: